ucb-art/bag3_readthedocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to BAG3++ documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**BAG3++** is BWRC's release of BAG 3.0.
+It removes the dependence on all closed-source CAD tools except the complete Cadence Virtuoso Design Suite.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+BAG3++ is predominantly a Python project.
+Users write layout and schematic generators, and measurement managers and design scripts in Python.
+However most of the back-end infrastructure is implemented in C++ for faster execution.
+Hence the compilation of the C++ back-end requires the installation of various C++ dependencies.
+Additionally, there are a few standard Python dependencies that need to be installed to execute the generators.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Please go through the :doc:`dependencies` section for detailed instructions about configuring the server to be able to run BAG3++.
+Then use the publicly available workspaces to run some example BAG scripts.

 .. note::